God’s Plans and Purposes – The Logos in John 1:1 and 1:14

-An example of the definition of ‘logos’ could be someone bring their ideas, reasoning and plans to an architect on the matter of building a home.
+An example of the definition of ‘logos’ could be someone bringing their ideas, reasoning and plans to an architect on the matter of building a home.
 The architect would discuss or speak the ‘logos’ of that person and put these plans on a blueprint to bring it to fruition.

 The Plan of God from the Beginning

 The idea of ‘logos’ is about a plan and a purpose that are conceived in the mind of a person just as God created the heavens and the earth according to His plan.
-The ‘logos’ in John 1:1 was about God’s plans and purposes from the 'beginning.'
+The ‘logos’ in John 1:1 was about God’s spoken plans and purposes through the 'logos' from the 'beginning.'
 The evidence of God’s plan is evident in these following passages a s something that could be 'seen' and 'heard.'

 As for you, see that what you have heard from the beginning remains in you. – 1 John 2:24